AdaCore/spark2014/lrm/source/packages.rst

    ``defining_identifier`` of the variable.
 The variable declaration acts as the completion of the state abstraction.
 The implicitly declared state abstraction is only visible in a limited view of the package.

 #.
-A parameterless function declaration which overloads a state abstraction
-   declaration is used to represent the state abstraction where a state abstraction entity is not permitted [e.g. in an expression].
-   The function declaration is completed by its body which may be used to implement the *representation* of the state abstraction.
-   [That is, how the constituents that make up the state abstraction are related to it.]

-#.
 A *volatile* state abstraction is one declared with a property list
    which includes the Volatile property, and either Input or Output.